fis-dev/php-simulation-env/README.md

 ## Component

-all component depends on `log`
+all component depends on `log`, except itself

-brefore init
+so, use one before init `log`

 ```php
 require(ROOT . '/log/Log.class.php');